miguelperezenciso/NGScrashcourse/README.md

 By annotation we mean identifying general genome features associated with a SNP or a genome region.
 For instance, SNP annotation means identifying whether the SNP resides in a coding, regulatory, intergenic region, if coding whether it is synonymous or not, if potentially deleterious or not, and so on.
 The easiest to use tool is Ensembl Variant Effect Predictor ([VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)).

 ### Experimental design
+Obtaining sequence is far more expensive than genotyping using a commercial array.
+Sequencing provides a list of variants free of ascertainment bias, as opposed to array genotyping.
+Choice of technology then needs to be driven by the target of the experiment.
+Even if sequencing allows to uncover all variants, it is not free from limitations: (i) expensive, (ii) cumbersome bioinformatics analysis, (iii) variant calling is an error prone process itself.
+For a given budget, how would you allocate resources, would you sequence more individuals at sahllow depth or few at high depth?

 ### RNAseq